 - How long is the program?

 The DPT program is 2½ years.
-The program begins in mid-May and finishes in December, 32 months later.
+The program begins at the end of May and finishes in December, 31 months later.

 - How many people apply each year?